pivotal-cf/pivotal-ui/styleguide_new/docs/components/Tabs.md

 ## Description
 Tabs are a navigation element used in web design that allow users to easily access different areas of a site or different parts of an individual page.
 They’re sort of like tabbed dividers in a filing cabinet – by clicking a tab, users can easily locate a view of related content.
 Tabs should be used for alternating between views within the same context, not to navigate to different areas.

+Using Tab components in React consists of a parent element for the desired Tab type (for example, `Tabs` or `LeftTabs`).
+Each `Tab` is a child of this and has a `tab` property for the string value a Tab should display.
+Additionally, each `Tab` must define an `eventKey` property for uniquely identifying this tab to its parent component.

+Import the subcomponents:

+`import {Tabs, Tab, LeftTabs} from 'pui-react-tabs';`

 ## Do's and Don'ts
 Do's         | Don'ts
 -------------|----------